andreaskapou/SeuratPipe/README.md

 # SeuratPipe

-The aim of the `SeuratPipe` package is to remove technical details from the user, enabling wet lab researchers to have an 'initial look' at the data themselves.
+he aim of the `SeuratPipe` package is to streamline and provide a __reproducible__ computational analysis pipeline for single cell genomics.
+It aims to remove technical details from the user, enabling wet lab researchers to have an ‘initial look’ at the data themselves.

+The package is publicly available on Github [https://github.com/andreaskapou/SeuratPipe](https://github.com/andreaskapou/SeuratPipe).

-The __vignette__ demonstrating the use of `SeuratPipe` for scRNA-seq analysis can be found on Rpubs [https://rpubs.com/cakapourani/seuratpipe-analysis](https://rpubs.com/cakapourani/seuratpipe-analysis) and the __data__ can be downloaded from this Github repository [https://github.com/andreaskapou/SeuratPipe_tutorial](https://github.com/andreaskapou/SeuratPipe_tutorial).
+The __vignette__ demonstrating the use of `SeuratPipe` for scRNA-seq analysis can be found on the `Articles` navigation bar [https://andreaskapou.github.io/SeuratPipe/articles/website/SeuratPipe.html](https://andreaskapou.github.io/SeuratPipe/articles/website/SeuratPipe.html) and the __data__ can be downloaded from this Github repository [https://github.com/andreaskapou/SeuratPipe_tutorial](https://github.com/andreaskapou/SeuratPipe_tutorial).

+__Templates__ with R code for running QC, clustering and data integration pipelines can be found on the [https://github.com/andreaskapou/SeuratPipe_tutorial](https://github.com/andreaskapou/SeuratPipe_tutorial) Github repository.

 ## Installation
 ```R